How to create a project on My DataLake Services

 Request access and quota roles for available services

-Once you get a project in your My DataLake Services account, you have access to option Role requests, from which you will be able to request access and quota roles for all available services:
+Once you get a project in your My DataLake Services account, you have access to option Role requests, from which you will be able to request access and quota roles for all available services.
+Here is what the Role requests window would look like if the project were created using islet-central, islet-central-low, hook-workflows and hook-low roles:

 - eodata